VanMSM/BITCOIN_ARBITRAGE_ANALYSIS/README.md

 ## Technologies

-This project is written in Python with the following packages:
+This project is written in Python within the Jupyterlab environment with the following packages:

 * Numpy
 * Pandas